webpack/webpack.js.org/src/content/configuration/watch.md

 };
 ```

-When number is provided instead of an object, `watchOptions.aggregateTimeout` is set to the argument passed.
+Providing a number to the `watchOptions` sets `watchOptions.aggregateTimeout` to the given number.

 __webpack.config.js__